RansikaSeniya/RansikaSeniya/README.md

 - :school: I am a `Student` at Department of IT in SLIATE
 - :technologist: I love using Software as a solution for every `Problem`.
 - :computer: I enjoy working on projects involving `Html`, `Css`, `ReactJS`, `NodeJs`, `java` and `more`.
-- :student: I’m currently learning `web technologies `.
+- :student: I’m currently learning `Technologies `.
 - :nerd_face: Always `learning new things`.
 <br>